 3. Fake Display

 ATMs have digital displays that allow customers to touch the screen to pick desired options.
 However, many times ATM screens appear unusual and showcase static displays.
 These displays are placed over the real one to steal customers’ data.
 So, be careful when using ATMs.
-It is best to use one ATM for cash transactions so you can catch the difference in screen in case it is tempered by criminals.
+It is best to always use one ATM for cash transactions so you can catch the difference in screen in case it is tempered by criminals.